Wildboar-Software/directory/apps/meerkat-docs/docs/client-config.md

 The X.500 configuration file should be serialized as YAML if its file name ends with the extensions `.yaml` or `yml`, and it should be serialized as JSON if its file name ends with the extension `.json`.
+Unless stated otherwise, the ordering of elements within arrays MUST be preserved.
+The ordering of elements within objects SHOULD be preserved.

 ## Versioning